 To pan the preview image, click and hold the left mouse button on the preview image and drag it around.
 When you let go of the mouse button, the new portion of the image will be processed and the result will be displayed.

-You can also use SPACE bar to switch back and forth between your filtered and unfiltered image in the preview window.
+You can also use SPACE bar or your numbered shortcut keys "1" and "2" to switch back and forth between your filtered and unfiltered image in the preview window.